mnrclab/MySQL/World_Database_Project.md

 Kolom yang diwajibkan ada yaitu nama negara, populasi negara, pendapatan nasional bruto (GNP), nama ibukota dan populasi ibukota.
 Urutkan berdasarkan abjad nama negara.

 ```
 SELECT a.name as Negara_ASEAN, a.Population as Populasi_Negara,a.GNP,
 b.name as Ibukota, b.population as Populasi_Ibukota
 FROM country as a, city as b
-WHERE b.countrycode = a.code and
+WHERE b.ID = a.capital and
-a.region = 'southeast asia' and
+a.region = 'southeast asia'
-b.name in('bandar seri begawan', 'Phnom Penh',
-'Dili', 'Jakarta', 'Vientiane', 'Kuala Lumpur',
-'Rangoon (Yangon)', 'Manila', 'Singapore',
-'Bangkok', 'Hanoi')
 Order by a.name asc;
 ```